-NYSEG is prepared to implement this work plan within a few weeks following NYSDEC and NYSDOH approval.
-Inventory and sampling activities are expected to require two days to complete.
+NYSEG is prepared to implement this work plan during the week of March 31, 2008, pending NYSDEC's and NYSDOH's timely review and approval of this work plan.
 Sampling analytical results are expected to be available approximately four weeks after the samples are submitted to the laboratory.

-Following receipt of the laboratory analytical results, ARCADIS will prepare a summary letter report.
+Following receipt of the laboratory analytical results, NYSEG will prepare a summary letter report.
 The letter report will include:

-- A summary of work performed and analytical results obtained for the sub-slab vapor, indoor air, and ambient air samples. - A completed Indoor Air Quality Questionnaire and Building Inventory form (Appendix B of the NYSDOH Guidance for Evaluating SVI). - Data table(s) presenting laboratory analytical results in μg/m. - Figure showing the sampling locations. - Copy of the DUSR.
+- A summary of work performed and analytical results obtained for the sub-slab vapor, indoor air, and ambient air samples. - A completed Indoor Air Quality Questionnaire and Building Inventory form (Appendix B of the NYSDOH Guidance for Evaluating SVI). - Data table(s) presenting laboratory analytical results in ppbv and μg/m3. - Figure showing the sampling locations. - Photographs of sampling locations. - Copy of the DUSR.